 Trout don’t live in ugly places!

-Montana is full of beautiful rivers, creeks and lakes that hold healthy populations of wild Brown, Rainbow and Cutthroat Trout.
+Montana is full of beautiful rivers, creeks and lakes that hold healthy populations of wild Brown, Rainbow, Brook, Bull and Cutthroat Trout.
 The diversity of species and density of Blue Ribbon Trout Streams are what make this a world class fishing destination.

 The longest un-dammed river in the lower 48, the Yellowstone flows through diverse country and provides plenty of opportunity for trophy trout.
 Float through the breathtaking Paradise Valley casting hoppers for Yellowstone Cutthroat Trout, or explore down stream of Livingston throwing streamers for aggressive Brown Trout.
 Madison River

 Operated under John McKinnie, Montana Outfitter #20844